Skip to main content

 Specifically, this requires network infrastructure to provide several

-routing and forwarding characteristics, detailed below.
+routing and forwarding characteristics, which are detailed below.

 * Low entropy: Compared to traditional data center workloads, the